 - The Cotisation sur la Valeur Ajoutée des Entreprises (CVAE), based on the value added each year by the business.

 New businesses get 100% tax relief in the first year of trading and 50% in the second.
 The CET French corporate tax is payable in December of each year or can be arranged in two installments.

-The information given here provides a general overview only; it is always advised to get professional advice from a French accountant or financial expert when starting a business in France.
+The information given here provides a general overview only; it is always best to get professional advice from a French accountant or financial expert when starting a business in France.

 - French tax authority

-- APCE or Accueil Professionnels et Entreprises: the national organisation for start-ups in France.
+- APCE or Accueil Professionnels et Entreprises: the national organization for start-ups in France.